 Avoid Fines and Penalties by Filing on Time

-The penalties for late filing of W-2 forms are steep, so file on time if you possibly can.
-The late filing penalty is
+The penalties for late filing of W-2 forms are steep, and they are imposed on each form, so file on time if you possibly can.
+The late filing penalty is:

 - $50 a form if you file within 30 days of the due date

 - $110 a form if you file more than 30 days after the due date but by August 1